philiplinden/symbaroum-vault/Lore/Physiology of Undead Revenants.md

 - Don’t sweat, but may form condensation if in a humid environment and rapid change in temperature.
 - Body temperature equalizes to ambient.
 - Steams up in cold situations like glasses fogging.
-- Semi hydrophobic
+- Semi hydrophobic.
-- Bleed when injured, but not a lot
+- Bleed when injured, but not a lot.
+- Does not blink.